DINKY 352 ED STRAKER’S CAR (1971-1975):

 A bubble box was produced for a short while.
 Only the Yellow variant was available in this box type.

 The tall bubble version below has been seen once on a reputable auction site.
-It looks genuine but are there any other examples out there?
+One expert has commented that the bubble top looks too high for the model.
+Are there any other examples out there?

 The first appearance of Ed Straker’s car was in the 1972 Dinky catalogue and its last appearance in the 1975 version.